dipy/dipy/doc/theory/spm_dicom.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 This step happens if there were volumes with slices having the same z
-coordinate in the :ref:`second pass` step above.
+coordinate in the :ref:`spm-second-pass` step above.
 The resort is on the
 set of DICOM headers that were in the volume, for which there were
 slices with identical z coordinates.
 We'll call the list of headers
 that the routine is still working on - ``work_list``.